sass/sass/accepted/module-system.md

 * For each module `domestic` in `extended`, in reverse [topological][] order:

-  * Let `downstream` be the set of modules that use `domestic`, as well as the set of modules that use a module that forwards `domestic`.
+  * Let `downstream` be the set of modules that use or forward `domestic`.

-    > This excludes modules that *only* forward `domestic` without using it as
-    > well. `@extend` only applies to used CSS, not forwarded CSS.
+    > We considered having extension *not* affect forwarded modules that weren't
+    > also used.
+This would have matched the visibility of module members, but
+    > it would also be the only place where `@forward` and `@use` behave
+    > differently with regards to CSS, which creates confusion and
+    > implementation complexity.
+There's also no clear use case for it, so we
+    > went with the simpler route of making forwarded CSS visible to `@extend`.

   * For each style rule `rule` in `domestic`'s CSS: